Your cookie preferences

 The recommended internet speed for YouTube ranges from 0.7Mbps to 20Mbps.

-The amount of bandwidth you’ll need to stream videos on YouTube depends on the resolution of the video.
+The amount of bandwidth you’ll need to stream videos on YouTube depends on the video's resolution.
 Unlike platforms like Netflix and Amazon Prime, YouTube does not regulate the resolution of videos uploaded to its platform by its users.
-Therefore, videos on YouTube can range from low-resolution videos of just 360p all the way up to full 4K videos.
-Depending on which ones you tend to stream, your broadband requirements will vary considerably.

-Video resolutionRecommended speed
+Video resolutionMin. speed (per device)

 SD 360p0.7Mbps